Tiruttani: Geography

+Tiruttani is located at the coordinates of (13.1746°N 79.6117°E).
+It has an average elevation of 76 m.
+It is a hot and humid area, and this town is surrounded by small hills.
+Tiruttani is located near the Andhra Pradesh border in Ponpadi, a village close to Tiruttani.
+The nearby cities and towns in proximity to Tiruttani include Chennai, situated 80 kilometers away; Tirupathi, located 66 kilometers away; Chittoor, at a distance of 70 kilometers; Kanchipuram, 44 kilometers away; Tiruvallur, 40 kilometers away; Arakkonam, 13 kilometers away; and Vellore, 80 kilometers away.

 Climate

 Demographics

 According to the 2011 census, Tiruttani had a population of 64,781 with a sex ratio of 1,003 females for every 1,000 males, well above the national average of 929.
 A total of 4,656 were under the age of six, constituting 2,441 males and 2,215 females.
 Scheduled Castes and Scheduled Tribes accounted for 12.42% and 2.4% of the population respectively.
 The average literacy of the town was 75.32%, compared to the national average of 72.99%.
 The town had a total of 11,122 households.
-There were a total of 16,451 workers, comprising 462 cultivators, 715 main agricultural labourers, 550 in household industries, 12,648 other workers, 2,076 marginal workers, 44 marginal cultivators, 180 marginal agricultural labourers, 202 marginal workers in household industries and 1,650 other marginal workers.
-As per the religious census of 2011, Tiruttani had 91.85% Hindus, 6.35% Muslims, 1.61% Christians, 0.02% Sikhs, 0.04% Buddhists, 0.06% Jains, 0.06% following other religions and 0.% following no religion or did not indicate any religious preference.
+There were a total of 16,451 workers, comprising 462 cultivators, 715 main agricultural labourers, 550 in household industries, 12,648 other workers, 2,076 marginal workers, 44 marginal cultivators, 180 marginal agricultural laborers, 202 marginal workers in household industries and 1,650 other marginal workers.
+As per the religious census of 2011, Tiruttani had 91.85% Hindus, 6.35% Muslims, 1.61% Christians, 0.02% Sikhs, 0.04% Buddhists, 0.06% Jains, 0.06% following other religions and 0.06% following no religion or did not indicate any religious preference.

 Politics

 The Andhra Pradesh and Madras Alteration of Boundaries Act, enacted in 1959 by the Parliament of India under the provisions of article 3 of the constitution, went into effect from 1 April 1960.
 Under the act, Tiruttani taluk and Pallipattu sub-taluk of the Chittoor district of Andhra Pradesh were transferred to Madras State in exchange for territories from the Chingelput (Chengalpattu) and Salem Districts.

-Tiruttani's assembly constituency is in Arakkonam (Lok Sabha constituency).
-It was part of Sriperumbudur (Lok Sabha constituency) earlier.
+The assembly constituency of Tiruttani is located within the Arakkonam Lok Sabha constituency, having previously been a part of the Sriperumbudur Lok Sabha constituency.
+Currently, S. Chandran holds the position of Member of the Legislative Assembly (MLA) for Tiruttani.